babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### Why Now?

 Why not remove it earlier?
 Stage presets have been part of Babel for years, and there were concerns with adding more "complexity" to using Babel.
 A lot of tooling, documentation, articles, and knowledge were around the Stage presets.
-We also thought it was better to have officially maintained presets, since someone would (and will) inevitably create them.
+Earlier, we thought it was better to officially maintain the presets since someone else would (and will) inevitably create them.

 We're trying to determine the right level of feedback: if it's only the committee that decides what goes into the language,  it may lead to well-specified features that are not needed, but if the community expects that in-progress, experimental proposals are considered stable or ok to use in production without consequence, then we'll have other issues.
 We all want to move forward and proceed with intention: not rushing, but not being too cautious.
 Babel is the right place to do that experimentation but knowing where the boundaries are is necessary.